-With more than 430 members, the Rotary Club of Louisville is the 14th largest club of Rotary International’s 34,000+ clubs around the world.
+With more than 380 members, the Rotary Club of Louisville is one of the largest clubs of Rotary International’s 34,000+ clubs around the world.
 Our Club has been serving others in this community and worldwide for more than 100 years.

 We welcome guests and visiting Rotarians from all over the world at our weekly luncheon meetings in downtown Louisville every Thursday.
 Our programs involve prominent leaders in every field, and our membership represents the business and civic leaders of our community and our state.

 We are connected with each other, our community and with other Rotarians worldwide.